RGabriel26/RGabriel26/README.md

 🚀 Welcome to my GitHub Profile! 🌟

 Hey there!
-I'm Gabriel, a passionate third-year student pursuing my Bachelor's degree in Electrical Engineering at Iasi University.
-When I'm not buried in textbooks, you'll find me diving into the exciting world of IT and programming.
-Here's a glimpse into what I've been up to:
+I'm Gabriel, a passionate electrical engineering student currently in my third year at the Faculty of Electrical Engineering in Iasi.
+When I'm not buried in textbooks, you'll often find me exploring the realms of IT and programming, constantly eager to learn new things.

-📘 Languages: I've delved into various programming languages such as Java, Python, and C.
+💻 Languages: I've delved into various programming languages such as Java, Python, and C.

-💻 Java Journey: Explored the fundamentals and dabbled with SpringBoot framework.
-Collaborated with Generatia Tech team to develop a website for basketball enthusiasts: [Check it out here...](https://baschet.metropolabrasov.ro/)
+☕️ Java Journey: Explored the basics and collaborated on projects utilizing SpringBoot framework.
+Contributed to the development of a website [here](https://baschet.metropolabrasov.ro/)🏀 with the Generatia Tech team.
+Completed a Java programming course under their guidance.

-🐍 Python Projects: Mastered the basics and crafted a Backgammon game using PyQt6 graphics library.
+🐍 Python Projects: Familiarized myself with the fundamentals and crafted a Backgammon game using PyQt6 graphics library.

-🔧 C Exploration: Got acquainted with the basics of C programming during my university coursework.
+⌨️ C Exploration: Got acquainted with the basics of C programming during my university coursework.

 📫 Get in Touch!